Covariant derivatives of eigenfunctions along parallel tensors over space forms and a conjecture motivated by the vertex algebraic structure: A conjecture motivated by the study of vertex algebras

-\begin{rema} In the study of MOSVAs over a space form of dimension $n$, Conjecture 2 is key to understand the irreducible modules generated by eigenfunctions of $\lambda = Kp(n-1+p), p = 0, 1, 2, ...$.
-These eigenvalues coincides with the spectrum of the (global) Laplace-Beltrami operator over the sphere with sectional curvature $K$.
+\begin{rema} In the study of MOSVAs over $n$-dimensional space forms, Conjecture 2 is key to understand the irreducible modules generated by eigenfunctions of eigenvalues These eigenvalues coincides with the spectrum of the (global) Laplace-Beltrami operator over the sphere with sectional curvature $K$.
 It is shown in \cite{Q-MOSVA-2d} that when $n=2$, such modules are different from those generate by eigenfunctions with generic eigenvalues.
 In particular, the extensions of such modules with each other has to be completely reducible.
 We expect all the properties discussed in \cite{Q-MOSVA-2d} to hold in higher dimensions.
 Thus the conjecture has a conceptual reason to hold. \end{rema}

 { \sc Pacific Institute of Mathematical Science | University Of Manitoba\\ 451 Machray Hall, 186 Dysart Road, Winnipeg, MB R3T 2N2, Canada}